Classic Rock n Roll Web Site

 But all the songs on LA Woman are strong ones, and Morrison's voice was still there and sounding good, as was the band.
 The LP's best song by far is its classic title cut, one of those songs where everything fell into place perfectly.
 Morrison's strong vocals are out front, Robby Krieger's guitar is so fine - with a jazzy touch to it, it just takes off on this song.
 Ray Manzarek who was know in the band more for his great command of the organ, plays his piano more on this number, and with fine results; and you can't take anything away for drummer John Densmore's fine beat.

 There are several other great songs found on here, including the other two big hits - "Love Her Madly", the kind of rock 'n roll song we expected from the Doors at this point of their career, and the very mellow "Riders on the Storm", the second best number on the album.

 Two underrated, but excellent songs found on this LP are "Been Down So Long" and "Cars Hiss by My Window".
 Plus these days I seem to hear "The WASP (Texas Radio and the Big Beat)" being played on the radio a lot.
 Come to think of it, they played it a lot back in the '70s, too.
 It's a good song, but perhaps a bit overrated.

 LA Woman may not have been the Doors' best overall album, but it was real close to being just that.
 Had Morrison been in a bit better shape and in a better mind frame, holy shit, you can only wonder how different, and how much better it would have turned out.

 -- Keno 2005

 To listen to some soundclips from L.A.
-WOMAN, or to purchase it click on: LA Woman
+WOMAN, or to purchase it click on: L.A.
+Woman (40th Anniversary Edition)

 Return to Rock Album's Reviews